ambit/bms-support/docs/service-jobs-and-activities.md

 Alternatively, there is a button on the Edit Activity form to 'Place Backorder'.

-### Submit Activity with Backorder
+**Submit Activity with Backorder**

-When an Activity is submitted that has products with a Required column that has a value greater than 0, then a number of things happen:</p>
+When an Activity is submitted that has products with a Required column that has a value greater than 0, then a number of things happen:

 1. A Draft 'Transfer' is created for the product in the Stock Module
 2. If the current activity status is 'Scheduled', 'In Transit', or 'Arrived', then a new duplicate Job Activity is created with it's status changed to 'On Backorder'.